mosra/magnum-website/content/blog/announcements/new-geometry-pipeline.rst

 .. role:: sh(code)
     :language: sh

-..
-TODO: tags
-..
-TODO: cover
-..
-TODO: twitter -- Here's why there was no article in the past six+ months

 During the past six months, Magnum had undergone a rather massive rework of its very central parts --- mesh data import and storage.
 The original (and now deprecated) :cpp:`Trade::MeshData2D` / :cpp:`Trade::MeshData3D` classes stayed